christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 mother of Horus): Dynamis Ourania (Aphrodite Urania), Pythodorida Philometor.
--   Mark Antony (Marcus Antonius = Mar (Phoenician "lord") + Anton (from Antaeus, giant son of Gaia)): King Herod, Tiberius Claudius Nero, Phraates IV, Polemon I.
+-   Mark Antony (Marcus Antonius = Mar (Phoenician "lord") + Anton (from Antaeus, giant son of Gaia)): King Herod (Heru (Horus) + Ud (divine) = Herud -> Herod.
+"The Divine Horus".
+The "Slaughter of the Innocents" is a mythological trope attached to the birth of every Horus-figure, who must overcome a threat.
+It is not history; it is theological propaganda asserting Herod's/Mark Antony's legitimacy as the living god-king against the resurrected one), Tiberius Claudius Nero, Phraates IV, Polemon I.

 II.
 Herodian & Flavian Dynasty